Highlights of Q3 2020 include:

 Nor were manufacturing and industrial companies immune to the trend of intensified exploitation of network perimeter vulnerabilities: these attacks more than doubled, in percentage terms, compared to the prior quarter.
-But most attackers (67%) still use email as their primary initial vector.
+However, most of the incidents (67%) occurred in the old-school way, implying use of email as the main method of penetration.
 These attackers include TinyScouts, a new group that targets energy companies, among others.
 During the first stage of their attack, they sent phishing messages to employees at different companies.
 The topics were related to COVID-19 or else victim-specific.
 In the group's July campaign, they enclosed a file with the .lnk extension.
 When opened, this file launched the utility mshta.exe.
 The .exe file performed two roles: for the user, it opened a decoy document, while for the attackers, it ran a script that checked for TeamViewer, RDP sessions, and domain login status.
 What happened next depended on the target: if the company was of particular interest, the attackers ran spyware to collect information.
 Otherwise, ransomware set to work.
 Note that a similar method, involving a .link file followed by launch of mshta.exe, is used by the Gamaredon APT group against government targets.
 Gamaredon's activity has been monitored by the PT Expert Security Center for several quarters.

 The RTM APT group, too, uses social engineering to deliver malware.
 During Q3, PT ESC detected 34 phishing mailings from the group.